bonnefoi/bspwm_swap/README.md

 You could also rename the script as "sins", 'Swapping Is Not Swallowing" if you want :)

-*Another version of the script called ```other_version``` uses the pid of the launched command to unhide the shell's window but don't use any events.
+*Another version of the script called ```other_version``` uses the pid of the launched command to unhide the terminal's window but don't use any events.
 This version exhibits a little bit of flickering as the window is closed before the command exits.*